KOB01D/E-Kart-Display/README.md

 <h3 align="center">E-Kart-Display</h3>

   <p align="center">
-    Using raspberry Pi as a display for E-Cart
+    Using raspberry Pi as a display for E-Kart
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />